Mircea Ionuț Axente

-Mircea Axente (born 14 March 1987) is a Romanian former footballer who played as a forward for teams such as FC Politehnica Timișoara, Oțelul Galați, Dinamo București, ASA 2013 Târgu Mureș or SSU Politehnica Timișoara, among others.
+Mircea Axente (born 14 March 1987) is a Romanian former professional footballer who played as a forward for teams such as FC Politehnica Timișoara, Oțelul Galați, Dinamo București, ASA 2013 Târgu Mureș or SSU Politehnica Timișoara, among others.

-Club career
+Career

 Early career

 Axente began his youth career at LPS Galați.

 Politehnica Timișoara

-He scored his first goal for FC Timişoara in Europa League game in away 2–1 win at MyPa.
+He scored his first goal for FC Timişoara in the UEFA Europa League game in a 2–1 away win at MyPa.
 Just after few days after his goal in Europa League, he scored his first goal in Liga I for FC Timişoara in 91-minute against Gaz Metan Mediaş making 2–2.
-Again on 5 August 2010 he scored 1 goal in second leg against MyPa making 1–3 in a dramatic qualifier become an important man for Poli.
+Again on 5 August 2010, he scored one goal in second leg against MyPa making 1–3 in a dramatic qualifier become an important man for Poli.
 He scored again against League Champions CFR Cluj in a 3–2 victory.
 At this moment, he had 12 goals in this season including Friendly Matches.
-On 26 September 2010 he scored the winning goal against Pandurii Târgu Jiu, ended 1–0.
+On 26 September 2010, he scored the winning goal against Pandurii Târgu Jiu, ended 1–0.